 The poems in the greater part of the book focus on individual sounds.
 Later in the book there are poems focusing on consonant clusters, grammatical –ed and –s endings and weak forms.
 However, the poems all have a further focus which is equally if not more important: they provide intensive exemplification and practice of connected speech.

-PronPack is a set of four resource books to help teachers focus on English pronunciation in class.
-Each of the four books takes a slightly different approach to pronunciation teaching.
+PronPack 1-4 is a set of award-winning resource books to help teachers focus on English pronunciation in class, part of an ongoing series by Mark Hancock.